'A sensible decision' - Ireland approves tax rate of 15% for big businesses

 Ireland has set a new tax rate of 15% for corporations with global revenues over €750million.

-The country officially joined the OECD International Tax agreement after approval was given by the government yesterday.
+The country officially joined the OECD International Tax agreement after approval was given by the government on Thursday.

 In a statement, Minister for Finance Paschal Donohoe called the move "serious and significant" and said it's the next stage of Ireland's industrial policy.